gotaproblem/pistorm-atari/README.md

 # Extended functionality

 A virtual IDE interface is included which allows for two disk drive images to be attached.
-The BBaN Solutions HDC has been tested extensively and offers good performance via the ACSI bus.
+The BBaN Solutions HDC (available in the exxos shop), has been tested extensively and offers good performance via the ACSI bus.
 * Atari ST ROM images can be loaded at initialisation.
-For example, the emulation can boot using TOS 1.4 (ST only), TOS 1.62, TOS 2.06 or even EMUTos
+For example, the emulation can boot using TOS 1.04 (ST only), TOS 1.06, TOS 1.62, TOS 2.06 or even EMUTos
 * Alt-RAM/TT-RAM option can be added to increase performance
 * Additional interfaces will be added with time

 # Now to get up-and-running
 The following steps require basic knowledge of the linux operating system.
 Take your time!

-* Download Raspberry Pi OS from https://www.raspberrypi.org/software/operating-systems/, we need the 32 bit Lite version.
+* Download Raspberry Pi OS from https://www.raspberrypi.org/software/operating-systems/, you need the 32 bit Lite version.
 * Write the Image to an SD card.
 For development, a 32 GB SD card is recommended.
 * Connect an HDMI Display and a USB keyboard to the Pi4.
 * Insert the SD card into the Raspberry Pi4, and connect it to power.
 You should see a Rainbow colored screen on the HDMI Monitor followed by the booting sequence.